alex-james-vukovity/react-file-structure/README.md

 Naming utility function

-#### Naming utility function.
+#### Naming utility functions.
 A/HC/LC Pattern

-Use this pattern when naming functions:
+Use this pattern when naming functions that don't return jsx:

 ```
 prefix? + action (A) + high context (HC) + low context?
 (LC)